charles-uno/course-materials/industry-concepts/README.md

 ## Working as a Team

 - Code reviews.
 Coding conventions.
 Style guides.
 Merge conflicts.
 - Agile workflow.
 Standups.
 Self-organizing teams.
 Resilience to changing priorities.
+Asking for help.
 - Peer feedback.
 Keeping notes that make it easy to brag about yourself and others.
-Asking for help.
 Giving constructive feedback.
-- Concept: you own the quality of your work.
-Writing unit tests, integrat

 ## Testing and Deployment